From the Field

 How did Hurricane Sandy develop?

-On Oct.
-22, 2012, over tropical ocean waters off the coast of Nicaragua, Hurricane Sandy began from a tropical wave that developed into a tropical depression, then quickly into a tropical cyclone.
+Hurricane Sandy originated on October 22, 2012, over warm tropical waters near the coast of Nicaragua.
+It began as a tropical wave that developed into a tropical depression and rapidly progressed into a full-fledged tropical cyclone.
 Two days later it became a Category 1 hurricane with winds stronger than 74 mph.

 BACK TO QUESTIONS